WYVERN2742/BMod/readme.md

 The servers BUGL run must accommodate for both types of player, and thus must provide a way for selectable player and land protection.
-An issue is raised due to the modded nature of the minecraft instance;- it is not possible to hardcode the interactions due to dynamic damage causes and interaction effects.
+An issue is raised due to the modded nature of the minecraft instance;- it is not possible to hard-code the interactions due to dynamic damage causes and interaction effects.

 ## User Interface